 How Media and Community Reaction Impacts Suicide Ideation

 While there should be no shame associated with a person’s suicide—directed at neither the deceased nor their loved ones—a suicide death shouldn’t be sensationalized by the media, by academic staff and administrators, or by community leaders.
 Even those who earnestly wish to provide helpful exposure to suicide prevention may be doing more harm than good.

-Media’s misguided handling of suicide incidents prompted the foundation of Reporting on Suicide, a collaborative organization of suicide prevention experts, journalism professionals, academic institutions and philanthropic organizations that conducts studies on media coverage of suicides.
+Media’s misguided handling of suicide incidents prompted the foundation of Reporting on Suicide, a collaborative organization of suicide prevention experts, journalism professionals, academic institutions, and philanthropic organizations that conduct studies on media coverage of suicides.

 “More than 50 research studies worldwide have found that certain types of news coverage can increase the likelihood of suicide in vulnerable individuals.
 The magnitude of the increase is related to the amount, duration, and prominence of coverage.” — ReportingOnSuicide.org

 After Spade and Bourdain died by suicide, news outlets churned out content for weeks relating to their deaths and how they affected their family members, fans, and colleagues.
 Then the media sensationalized the methods by which each completed their suicide.
 When family members and other celebrities publicized their own thoughts on the deaths, new rounds of headlines appeared.